 During the first lockdown in Austria on March 22nd we received news from Zagreb, Croatia, stating that the worst earthquake in 140 years in Zagreb's history had destroyed parts of the city, among them the neonatology and pulmonology clinics at Rebro Hospital.
-Images showed young mothers on the street holding their newborns, still in their hospital gowns neatly on the street, people standing left and right to them wearing masks and winter gloves.
+Images showed young mothers on the street holding their newborns, still in their hospital gowns and trying to keep them warm in the minus two-degree cold.
+Premature babies in incubators were lined up neatly on the street, people standing left and right to them wearing masks and winter gloves.